FabioSucameli/DLA/Lab 1/2.2/README.md

 - 🟠 **Orange**: Student Distilled (depth=15)

 **Key observations:**
 - The **distilled student** shows significantly faster learning in the early epochs compared to the baseline.
 - In terms of **validation loss**, the distilled model consistently outperforms the baseline and closely approaches the teacher.
 - **Validation accuracy** of the distilled model almost matches the teacher while using **half the depth**.
 - All models converge similarly in training loss and accuracy, confirming proper optimization behavior.

-## Conclusion:
+## Conclusion

 Knowledge distillation proves to be a highly effective compression technique in this experiment.
 By transferring knowledge from a deep teacher network to a shallower student, we are able to:

 - Achieve nearly **equivalent performance** to the teacher using a **much smaller model**.
-- Gain over **1% improvement** in accuracy compared to the non-distilled student, demonstrating the benefit of soft targets.
+- Gain over **2% improvement** in accuracy compared to the non-distilled student, demonstrating the benefit of soft targets.
 - Preserve training stability and generalization while significantly reducing model complexity.

 This validates the strength of distillation in resource-constrained environments where inference efficiency is critical.

 ## Reference

 Hinton, G., Vinyals, O., & Dean, J. (2015).
 [Distilling the Knowledge in a Neural Network](https://arxiv.org/abs/1503.02531)